 Rangolis are an intricate part of Diwali.
 It completes the decoration of the house.
-To make your Diwali clean, make use of natural colours rather than the artificial ones.
-Such colours which are made of structured polymers are non-biodegradable and pose a threat to the environment.
+To make your Diwali clean, make use of natural colors rather than artificial ones.
+Such colors which are made of structured polymers are non-biodegradable and pose a threat to the environment.

 These are 4 easy steps that each one of us can undertake to celebrate a pollution-free Diwali.
 Make a promise to yourself to follow all of these during the festivities this year.